andersonfrailey/UBI_LaTex/paper.md

 % Section 1
 \section{Introduction}

-%\input{introduction.txt}

 Widening inequality and increasing job disruption due to technology have increased discussion of an universal basic income (UBI) in academic circles.
 The concept of an UBI is simple -- every person, above a certain age, receives a lump sum of cash from the government regardless of income, employment status, or any other requirement typically used in welfare programs.
 This income is then taxed, along with any additional earnings, as normal income.
 To fund the UBI, we propose removing all welfare and transfer programs and eliminating all tax credits, loopholes, and deductions (excluding the charitable deduction).
 Using the American Enterprise Institute's Open Source Policy Center's (OSPC) modeling suite, this report simulates the repeal of major welfare and transfer programs, the elimination of tax provisions and deductions to broaden the tax base, and three potential UBI policies that would neutralize the revenue impact of the aforementioned reforms on a static and dynamic basis.
 The paper also evaluates the welfare consequences of these reforms, accounting for the inefficiency costs of welfare programs.
 Analysis is performed by separating tax units by percentiles of average gross income (AGI).
 All calculations are performed using 2014 data.

 % Section 2
 \section{Welfare/Transfer Program Repeal}
 We begin by repealing all welfare and transfer programs including Medicare, Medicaid, SSI, SNAP, Social Security, and Veterans Benefits.\footnote{Program payments imputed using OSPC C-TAM model.
 A full description of the model can be found in the appendix.} We also repealed unemployment insurance, housing assistance, and student aid; related public assistance; and most other individual payment programs.\footnote{A full list of the programs repealed and their costs can be found in the appendix.} We account for decreased tax revenue from the repeal of Social Security benefits, which are taxed under the current system.
-Repealing these programs yields \axag{}trillion dollars in funds that can be used to fund the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}}
+Repealing these programs yields \axag{}trillion dollars in funds that can be used to fund the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}} The effects of repealing the welfare and transfer programs are shown in the following table.

-Most of this revenue is taken from the lowest earners -- $20.47\%$ of the burden falls on the bottom $20\%$ of earners while the top $20\%$ account for only
-Most of this is taken from lower earners — 34 percent of the burden falls on the bottom 20 percent of earners while the top 20 percent account for only 10 percent of the loss.\footnote{C-TAM only models Medicare, Medicaid, SSI, SNAP, Social Security, and Veterans Benefits.
-The distribution of all non-modeled programs was assumed to reflect the distribution of the modeled benefits.}

 \begin{table}[H]
 \caption{Welfare and Transfer Program Repeal Effect on Benefits}